ManageIQ/manageiq.org/site/docs/get-started/cloud.md

 ---
 layout: start_doc
 doc_group: start
-title: Get Started Using A Public Cloud Provider
+title: Easy Install Using A Public Cloud Provider
 ---
 The installation consists on two phases: